abpy/FujifilmCameraProfiles/README.md

 For more details on editing profiles and making a linear profile for use with the luts, see my blog post [Making Linear Camera Profiles with dcpTool](https://abpy.github.io/2023/05/20/linear-profiles.html)

-#### cube lut
 The cube LUTs are intended to be applied to an image with linear contrast.
 A linear camera profile is required for a correct result.
+See below for details

 The Classic Neg profile is only available as a cube lut.